NishchayAnand/software-engineering/System Design/LLD/Backend/Case Studies/Movie Ticket Booking System/Notes.md

 - If each `Movie` object in the response contains a list of `Show` objects, and each `Show` contains a reference back to the `Movie`, this circular reference can result in unnecessarily large responses and potentially cause infinite recursion issues when serializing the objects (e.g., in JSON).

+- **Perform integration tests using a test database (e.g. H2 database)** to test out the custom query methods and complex logic in the `MovieRepository` class.